No models could be built just using these sets - not least because they didn't contain any Bases or Rods! |

 ||

-The boxes containing these sets were unique in being neither blue nor red, but had a strange, brown, mottled pattern. |
+The boxes containing these sets were unique in being neither blue nor red, nor even matt brown, but were a lighter brown, with a strange vaguely mottled pattern, created by outlining small areas in darkish grey. [right] |

 ||